top of page

 Photo: Bea Weinmann

-After Embassy Jewel AG decided to discontinue production of the MIH watch, Christian Gafner took the reins and began work on a new series: the Mechanik2.
+After Embassy Jewel AG decided to discontinue production of the MIH watch, Christian Gafner took the reins and began work on a new series: the Mechanik2 annual calendar.

 The journey to its launch was fraught with uncertainty, as numerous obstacles nearly derailed the project.
 Yet, driven by a clear vision to present this timepiece to a new generation of enthusiasts and connoisseurs, and propelled by tireless dedication, he overcame these challenges.
 It was this unwavering commitment that ultimately paved the way for the Mechanik2 series¹.

-In short: it is no coincidence that this watch has made its return.
+In short: iIt is no coincidence that this timepiece still exists.

 In Switzerland, master watchmaker Jérémy Freléchox, renowned for his work with Audemars Piguet and Girard-Perregaux, embarked on a new venture: the redesign of the Mechanik2 watch.
 Inspired by the MIH watch, Freléchox created the Vanguart Black Hole Tourbillon, a contemporary masterpiece of precision, elegance and technical brilliance.